drojaazu/suddendesu/content/entry/phantasm-avenging-spirit-dev-credits-level-select-pause-debug-tools-art-viewers/index.md

 Ah, the good stuff!
 Setting this flag enables a number of functions, including pause, stage select, game options, graphics viewers...

-You can pause at any time by holding P1 Start then pressing P2 Start.
-Holding P2 start will run the game in slow mode, pressing P1 + P2 Start again will unpause.
+Identically to the DIP switch Test Mode mentioned above, you can pause at any time by holding P1 Start then pressing P2 Start.
+Holding P2 start will run the game in slow mode, and pressing P1 + P2 Start again will unpause.

 Pause mode is the gateway to all the debug tools.
 While paused, hold P1 Start and press either P1 Button 1 or 2 for the Debug Options and Graphics Viewers, respectively.